GoogleChromeLabs/MiniMobileDeviceLab/README.md

 `npm install`

-`npm install -g grunt-cli`
+`sudo npm install -g grunt-cli`

-`grunt build`

 Then get the cordova side of things building.
-Make sure you have the Android tools, ant on your path (i.e. `$ android`).
+Make sure you have the Android tools, ant on your path (i.e. `android`).

 `npm install -g cordova`

+`cd ..`

+`mkdir www`

-`cordova run android`
+`cordova platform add android`

-This can be a little fiddly I'm afraid.
+Next up a little bit of fiddly admin work.

+To gain access to the Google Plus API you'll need to create a project in the [Google API Console](https://code.google.com/apis/console/).

+    1. Switch on the *Google+ API* in the APIs & Auth section.
-A little bit of admin is needed to gain access to the Google Plus API, so you'll need to create a project in the [Google API Console](https://code.google.com/apis/console/), switch on the Google Plus Service, then create a client ID for installed applications, specifically Android in this case, which will require the debug signing key your Android SDK uses.
-Then just pop the client ID in `cordova-app/platforms/android/src/co/uk/gauntface/mobile/devicelab/C.java` for `DEBUG_CLIENT_ID`.
+    2. Go to *APIS & AUTH* > *Credentials* and create a new client ID for *Installed application*, specifically Android in this case.
+This will require the debug signing key which is normally in ~/.android/debug.keystore. `keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore -list -v`
+    Then copy the SHA1 value into the *Create client ID* field and use "co.uk.gauntface.mini.mobile.devicelab" for the package name.
+	3. Then take the client ID and add it to `cordova-plugins/platforms/nativegplussignin/src/android/C.java` as the  `DEBUG_CLIENT_ID` value.

 Then build the application with the following commands: